BlakeSimpson/BlakeSimpson.github.io/index.md

-## Selected projects in data science, data analytics, and data engineering
+## Selected projects in data science and data analytics

 ---